 Accounting Integrations and Business Tools

-Your Xero, QuickBooks, or Sage connection runs over Open Banking, not a native direct feed — the trade-off to know up front.
+Your Xero, QuickBooks, or Sage connection runs over Open Banking, not a native direct feed.
+The trade-off is reliability: an Open Banking link is more likely to drop out than a direct one.
 We confirmed these integrations from Zempler’s published features in April 2026.
-Verify status at zempler.com.
-Open Banking connections depend on third-party API authorisations that can change.

 If your accountant relies on Sage, note one distinction.
 Tide offers a direct Sage bank feed: a native connection, not Open Banking.
 Zempler’s Sage integration runs via Open Banking, which adds a dependency on API continuity.